TooTallNate/node-stream-stack/README.md

 Since `StreamStack` inherits from the regular node `Stream`, all it's prototypal goodies can be used along with your subclass instances.
-This makes it extremely easy for you to `Stream#pipe(writable)` to utilize node's data transfer philosophies.
+This makes it extremely easy for you to call `Stream#pipe(writable)`, in order to utilize node's data transfer philosophies.

 A Simple Example